Aberlour

 What we are looking for....

-We are looking to recruit a Family Support Worker, working 26.25 hours per week, you will work directly with families to nurture relationships, build on existing strengths and interests, help children and families build skills and confidence and strengthen community connections.
+We are looking to recruit a Family Support Worker, working 37.5 hours per week on a fixed term basis until 14th September 2025.
+You will work directly with families to nurture relationships, build on existing strengths and interests, help children and families build skills and confidence and strengthen community connections.
 You will be part of a multi-disciplinary team that works for a period of up to 12 months with families to support and enable positive change and improve outcomes.
 Our ambition is to help children, young people and families feel safe, confident, capable, and included, offering support when it is needed, including evenings and weekends.
 We believe in working alongside families, empowering them to lead positive change in their own lives.

 We are looking for candidates who are experienced in working alongside vulnerable families to assess strengths and needs as well as plan, deliver and evaluate interventions and strategies which enable families to thrive.
 You will have experience of child and adult protection issues.
 Experience of working within other childcare settings such as Residential Child Care will be considered.